tamirgz/RepData_PeerAssessment1/PA1_template.md

 * **date**: The date on which the measurement was taken in YYYY-MM-DD format
 * **interval**: Identifier for the 5-minute interval in which measurement was taken

-## Loading and preprocessing the data
+## Loading, preprocessing the data and analysis

-First we will load the data.
+First I will unzip and load the data.

 ```r
 library(dplyr)